 Some dogs suffer from anxiety and don’t like being handled by a strange person in an unfamiliar place.
 This is likely to make going to a professional dog groomer a distressful experience, but if you cut your dog’s coat yourself, this will help to stop them from feeling so nervous.
-After all, you have taken a long time to build up a sense of trust with your four-legged friend.
 However, it still may take some time before they are entirely comfortable with the experience of having their coat clipped.
 So, you should have plenty of treats to offer them, and you should also be ready to give them a lot of love and praise.
 You need to have the patience to get them used to proper grooming, but it is a worthwhile task in the long-run.

 - Chance for a Health Check-Up

 Many health issues are directly related to your dog’s skin and coat, so if you groom them yourself, this provides the ideal opportunity to check up on things.
-You should check for any fleas or other parasites which are trying to make their home on your dog, and you can also inspect for any strange of unfamiliar skin abnormalities which need to be reported to your vet.
+You should check for any fleas or other parasites that are trying to make their home on your dog, and you can also inspect for any strange of unfamiliar skin abnormalities that need to be reported to your vet.
 Regular trimming also helps to remove any dirt or waste which has got matted up in your dog’s fur.
-Sometimes, you only need to get rid of a couple of mats from your dog’s coat, and you don’t want to have to take them into the vet every single time this issue arises.
-At the same time, trimming your dog’s fur on a regular basis also reduces the chance that humans who come into contact with them are going to suffer from an allergic reaction – a relief for allergy sufferers who come to visit your home!
+At the same time, trimming your dog’s fur on a regular basis also reduces the chance that people who come into contact with them are going to suffer from an allergic reaction – a relief for allergy sufferers who come to visit your home!

 - Get Your Dog Looking Their Best

 A properly groomed dog looks so much better and healthier than one who is matted and shaggy.
 Even if you only use the clippers from time to time, this allows you to do the basic tidying up of your dog’s coat which leaves it looking at its best.
-And if your dog is improperly groomed, this can also lead to bad smells.
-Owning a good-looking dog is not only in your own interests; it will also help them to feel at their best and most confident.
+Owning a good-looking pooch is not only in your own interests; it will also help them to feel at their best and most confident!

 Dog Grooming Clippers Maintenance